ehouse322/advanced-lane-finding/README.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of different color  thresholds to generate a binary image.
+I used a combination of different color and gradient thresholds to generate a binary image.
 In the iPython notebook, these are under a heading titled "Color Thresholding".
 Here's an example of my output for this step.

 ![color threshold][image3]